fabrica-land/fabrica-connectors/trust_agreement.md

 10. **Fabrica Smart Contract** means the Smart Contract used to maintain records of ownership and management of the Fabrica NFT to which this Agreement is attached.
 11. **Fabrica NFT** means an NFT issued using the Fabrica Smart Contract.
 12. **Grantor** is the individual or entity who creates the Trust and grants the Property to the Trust.
-13. **Mint** means a Confirmed Transaction `mint()` function on the Fabrica Smart Contract that results in the association of a Token ID to an Address.
+13. **Mint** means a Confirmed Transaction `mint()` or `mintBatch()` function on the Fabrica Smart Contract that results in the association of a Token ID to an Address.
-14. **Non Fungible Token (NFT)** means the digital asset stored on Ethereum with a unique identification code (Token ID) adhering to the ERC-721 or ERC-1155 standards.
+14. **Non Fungible Token (NFT)** means the digital asset stored on Ethereum with a unique identification code (Token ID) adhering to the ERC-1155 standards.
-15. **NFT Metadata** means the data directly stored within the NFT as well as external data linked within the NFT itself.
-These will always include Token ID, Trust Name, and Property legal description.
+15. **NFT Metadata** means the data directly stored within the NFT as well as external data stored on IPFS and linked within the NFT itself.
+These will always include Token ID, Trust Name (stored as `definition.holdingEntity`), and Property legal description (definition.claim`).
 Other additional information may be included to simplify property identification, verify past ownership and other activities.
-16. **Property** is the bundle of rights identified in the legal description stored in the NFT Metadata under the field `description`.
+16. **Property** is the bundle of rights identified in the legal description stored in the NFT Metadata under the field `definition.claim`.
 The Property so described is the bundle of rights which is to be deeded into the Trust and held throughout the life of the Trust.
 17. **Smart Contract** means the bytecode deployed on a specific Ethereum Address which acts as a program to execute and run a series of processes or interactions.
 18. **Token ID** means the unique and immutable identifier determined on Trust creation and assigned to the corresponding Fabrica NFT.
-The Token ID is created based on the digital signature of this Agreement, the Creation Date and the legal description of the Property.
+The Token ID is created based on the digital signature of mutiple fields combined, including this Agreement.
-19. **Transfer** means any operation performed through the Smart Contract that assigns the NFT to a new Address.
+19. **Transfer** means any operation performed through the Smart Contract that assigns the NFT to a new non null Address.
 20. **Trustee** means the individual or entity appointed by the Beneficiary as the Trustee of the Trust.
-21. **Trust Name** means the name of the Trust, more particularly defined in the NFT Metadata.
+21. **Trust Name** means the name of the Trust, more particularly defined in the NFT Metadata (in `definition.holdingEntity`).

 ### 3. Establishing the Trust

 1. The process for entering into this Agreement is as follows:
-   1. The Grantor, or a third party instructed by the Grantor, creates the Trust by generating a Token ID using the Fabrica Smart Contract;
+   1. The Grantor, or a third party instructed by the Grantor, creates the Trust by generating a Token ID using the function `generateId` on the Fabrica Smart Contract;
    2. the Grantor transfers the Property into the Trust by deed, or instructs a third party owner to do so, and records the deed with the relevant authority or recorder.
 The deed language shall specify both the Fabrica Smart Contract address and the Token ID;
    3. the Grantor Mints the Fabrica NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed to the NFT Metadata;
    4. Upon a Confirmed Transaction, the Beneficiary will be entitled to the Owner Rights (described below).
 Ownership records for the NFT will be kept by the Fabrica Smart Contract.